Alexander Vindman: Early life and education

-Alexander Semyon Vindman (né Aleksandr Semyonovich Vindman) and his identical twin brother Yevgeny were born in the Ukrainian Soviet Socialist Republic, Soviet Union to a Jewish family.
-After the death of their mother, the three-year-old twins and their older brother, Leonid, were brought to New York in December 1979 by their father, Semyon (Simon).
-They grew up in Brooklyn's Brighton Beach neighborhood.
-The twins appear briefly with their maternal grandmother in the Ken Burns documentary The Statue of Liberty.
-Vindman speaks fluent Russian and Ukrainian.
-He graduated in 1993 from Franklin Delano Roosevelt High School.
+Alexander Semyon Vindman (born Aleksandr Semyonovich Vindman) and his identical twin brother Yevgeny were born in the Ukrainian Soviet Socialist Republic, Soviet Union, to a Jewish family.
+After the death of their mother, the three-year-old twins and their older brother, Leonid, were brought to New York City in December 1979 by their father, Semyon (Simon).
+They grew up in the Brighton Beach neighborhood in Brooklyn.
+The twins appear briefly with their maternal grandmother in the Ken Burns documentary, The Statue of Liberty.
+Vindman speaks Ukrainian and Russian fluently.
+He graduated from Franklin Delano Roosevelt High School in 1993.

-In 1999, Vindman graduated from the State University of New York at Binghamton with a bachelor of arts degree in history.
-He took part in the Reserve Officers' Training Corps while in college and received a second lieutenant's commission in the Army's Infantry Branch in January 1999.
-He later received a master of arts degree from Harvard University in Russian, Eastern European and Central Asian studies.
+In 1998, Vindman graduated from the State University of New York at Binghamton with a bachelor of arts degree in history.
+He completed a Reserve Officers' Training Corps at Cornell University and received a second lieutenant's commission in the Army's Infantry Branch in December 1998.
+He later received a master of arts degree from Harvard University in Russian, Eastern European, and Central Asian studies.
+After departing from the National Security Council in 2020, Vindman pursued post-graduate studies at the Paul H. Nitze School of Advanced International Studies (SAIS), and he received both a master's degree in International Affairs in 2021 and his Doctor of International Affairs degree in 2022.
+He continues to be a senior fellow at the SAIS Foreign Policy Institute.
+Vindman's doctoral dissertation focused on U.S. Foreign Policy toward Russia and Ukraine from 1991 to 2004.

+In 2020, Vindman was appointed as the first Pritzker Military Fellow of the Pritzker Military Foundation.
+For two years, this fellowship supported Vindman's research, writing, and public discourse on subjects including national security, defense, civil-military relations, and public service.
+In 2021, Vindman served as a Visiting Fellow at the University of Pennsylvania’s foreign policy center, Perry World House.
+Starting in 2023, Vindman took on roles as a Hauser Leader and Senior Fellow at the Harvard Kennedy School Center for Public Leadership.